wchesley/notebook/LAN-Wiki/How-to-Deploy.md

 [Tutorials/Setting up a server](https://minecraft.gamepedia.com/Tutorials/Setting_up_a_server#Configuring_the_environment)

 Ensure Java OpenJDK is installed.
+Verify with `java --version`

 Currently Minecraft is set to run on startup, it has a service created for it, should it not start, or need to be restarted: `systemctl restart/start minecraft.service`